-Phoenix Drug Attorney
+Phoenix AZ Drug Distribution Attorney

 Arizona, like the nation, has a serious drug distribution problem.
 In Arizona, there is a major difference between simply using drugs yourself, and taking part in the sale and distribution of those drugs to others.
 Both are serious, but sale and distribution, and the transportation of the drugs that enables the sale and distribution are serious felonies.
 If the amounts of the drug involved exceed the thresholds that are set by law, the penalties include jail time, usually lots of it.
+We understand how stressful this situation can be, that is why are here to listen.
+We can work a case up together.

 The Activities Prohibited